Native American Indian Spa Treatments

 Sage & Sweet Grass Ritual

-The aromatic, healing herbs of Sage & Sweet Grass are used throughout this treatment, including a Great Salt Lake Mud body wrap and essential oil re-hydration.
-This purifying, energizing therapy is enriched with the ritual Smudging (sweeping the smoke) of White Sage and Sweet Grass.
-This treatment truly is the best way to completely experience the Spa at Sundance.
+The aromatic, healing herbs of Sage and sweet Grass are used throughout this treatment, including a Great Salt Lake Mud body wrap and essential oil rehydration.
+This purifying, energizing therapy is enriched with the ritual of Smudging (sweeping the smoke) White Sage and Sweet Grass.
+This treatment is the best way to experience the Spa at Sundance completely.

-Sage, powerful medicine and purifier, is burned as a protection against malevolent energies.
+Sage, a powerful medicine and purifier, is burned to protect against malevolent energies.
 It is used to establish a sacred boundary and to connect people with the spirit world.

 Braided Sweet Grass reminds us of Mother Earth.
-Its smoke is used to call blessings and send prayers to the Great Spirit (Wakan Takan).
+Its smoke calls blessings and sends prayers to the Great Spirit (Wakan Takan).
 Sweet Grass is believed to carry the deep wisdom of the Earth.

 Warming Ginger Scrub